You formed your Kansas LLC. You did the paperwork. You started operating your business.

-There are a number of reasons you might need to change your Kansas LLC’s resident agent.
-Maybe your designated agent moved out of state, left the company, or no longer wants the responsibility.
+There are a number of reasons you might need to change your Kansas LLC’s registered agent.
+Maybe your designated registered agent moved out of state, left the company, or no longer wants the responsibility.
 Maybe you had assigned the job to yourself, and you no longer want your address on public record.
-Maybe (hopefully) your business has expanded so much that you no longer have time to handle the resident agent responsibilities.
+Maybe (hopefully) your business has expanded so much that you no longer have time to handle the registered agent responsibilities.

 What the State of Kansas Says about Changing a Resident Agent

 The state of Kansas has certain requirements for changing your LLC’s resident agent.
 To establish a new resident agent, you will need to file a Form RLL 53-06: Change of resident Office or Agent by an LLC, available in paper or online.
 Filing this form will automatically update your Articles of Organization on file with the Secretary of State.
 If your resident agent resigns, you have 60 days to appoint a new one, or the state will invalidate your Articles of Organization.

 The Kansas S.O.S. website doesn’t provide much explicit guidance on resident agent changes, but the state LLC Act, Sec.
 17-7666 sheds a little light on the subject.